 You might have already seen a lot of training videos about SAP Analytics Cloud (Formerly SAP BusinessObjects Cloud/SAP C4A) published by SAPAnalyticsTraining here.
 The purpose of this blog is to make you better understand this topic by a hands-on exercise that I have created.
 I hope it makes it simpler for you to learn and implement this easily.
-In this blog, you will learn about creating an analytic model in SAP BusinessObjects Cloud by importing data from an excel file.
+In this blog, you will learn about creating an analytic model in SAP Analytics Cloud by importing data from an excel file.
 I have provided the excel file with SuperStore data here.
 If you have any questions please let me know.

 Let’s begin with an introduction:

-SAP BusinessObjects Cloud (Formerly, SAP C4A) combines all analytics capabilities including planning, predictive analytics, and business intelligence (BI) – in a single SaaS solution.
+SAP Analytics Cloud (Formerly SAP BusinessObjects Cloud/SAP C4A) combines all analytics capabilities including planning, predictive analytics, and business intelligence (BI) – in a single SaaS solution.